top of page

 Chapter One: Curiosity 2

-Jet Propulsion Laboratory,
+Mission Control, Jet Propulsion Laboratory

-The staff fell silent as Julie turned to address them.
 “Good morning, everyone.
 Sol 13.”
-Her blue eyes scanned each face as she spoke.
-“Today’s location is Grid 35, mid-Gale Crater, the heart of the ancient lakebed.
-Our AI analytics predict an 84.7 percent probability of finding organics there.
+She smiled taking in each face as she spoke.
+“Our search quadrant today is Grid 35, mid-Gale Crater, the heart of the ancient lakebed.
+With the sensor adjustments we installed, the analytics predict an 87 percent probability of finding organics there.
 This is our best chance.”
-Then she pointed to her Mission Director.
+Then she pointed to her mission director.
 “Wake up my boy, Franklin.
 Let’s make it happen.”

-Making her way up the aisle, Julie leaned over Franklin’s cubicle, her hands clenched at her sides.
-“Let’s hope our sensor adjustments do it this time.
-I know they’re in Grid 35.”
-Her shoulders dropped, and she whispered, “HQ’s demanding another budget revision.”
+Trudging her way up the aisle, Julie leaned over Franklin’s cubicle.
+“Let’s hope our changes do it this time.
+I knowthey’re in Grid 35.”
+Her shoulders dropped, and she whispered, “I’m heading to my office.
+HQ’s demanding another budget revision.”

 Franklin’s eyes darted up at her.
 “Not again.”